RANDALL SCOTTING COUNTERTENOR

 Randall trained at the Royal College of Music in London, the Juilliard School in New York, and as a Fulbright Scholar at the Liszt Academy in Budapest.
 Soon after winning 1st place in the district Metropolitan Opera Competition, he made his leading operatic debut at the Spoleto Festival in Italy under the baton of Alan Curtis in Vivaldi’s Ercole sul Termodonte (available on DVD).
 In baroque repertoire, Randall has earned particular acclaim as “he shows not only his technical abilities to pull off the florid ornamentation in spot-on Baroque style, he also demonstrates his downright impressive range” (Examiner), and “His countertenor carried a round timbre and even tone, with a seamless connection to his lower register and a resonant chest voice.
 In the duet from Handel’s Giulio Cesare he showed virtuosic perfection, vocal proficiency, and a perfectly formed trill.”
 (Opera Plus)

-Other notable operatic and concert highlights for Randall include a 2019 performance with Boston Baroque in Handel’s Jephtha, Handel’s Semele with Seattle Opera, and selections from Oscar with Santa Fe Opera.
-Randall has collaborated with other top-level companies, including: the New York Philharmonic, New York City Opera, Minnesota Opera, The Bath International Music Festival (UK), Michigan Opera Theatre, Landestheater Neustrelitz (Germany), Fort Worth Opera, Opera Carolina, Opera Colorado, Budapest Kamaraopera (Hungary), Hobart Baroque (Australia), and others.
+Notable operatic and concert highlights for Randall include a recent performance with Boston Baroque in Handel’s Jephtha, Handel’s Semele with Seattle Opera, and selections from Oscar with Santa Fe Opera.
+He has collaborated with other top-level companies, including: the New York Philharmonic, New York City Opera, Minnesota Opera, The Bath International Music Festival (UK), Michigan Opera Theatre, Landestheater Neustrelitz (Germany), Fort Worth Opera, Opera Carolina, Opera Colorado, Budapest Kamaraopera (Hungary), Hobart Baroque (Australia), and others.
 In concert, Randall has sung with the Göttingen Handel Festival in Germany, performed Renaissance song and Purcell in Edinburgh at historic St Cecilia’s Hall, sung Handel’s Judas Maccabeus in New York City, presented castrato arias by Handel on tour in Italy, sung Carmina Burana with the Santa Barbara Symphony, and performed Pergolesi’s Stabat Mater in Ecuador.

 “Scotting has a luscious countertenor sound with all of the depth and clarity most lack while singing in the stratospheric ranges of the male voice.”